ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models

-Figures~\ref{fig:domino-boxplot} and~\ref{fig:extrasensory-boxplot} illustrate the distribution of the number of selected examples by varying $k$ for DOMINO and ExtraSensory, respectively.

-We observe that in both cases $k=0.75$ is the lowest threshold value significantly restricting the number of selected examples, while lower values lead to a higher number of examples.

-In Figure~\ref{fig:domino-main}, the best results on DOMINO were achieved with low values of $k$ (i.e., ranging from $0$ to $0.25$) and thus a high number of examples.
+The best results on DOMINO were achieved with low values of $k$ (i.e., ranging from $0$ to $0.25$) and thus a high number of examples.
 This is due to the fact that, in this dataset, there is a high number of possible context conditions.
 Thus, the LLM benefits from more examples describing the required task.

-On the other hand, in Figure~\ref{fig:extrasensory-main}, the best results on the ExtraSensory dataset are associated with higher values of $k$ (i.e., ranging from $0.25$ to $0.95$) and thus selecting a smaller number of examples.
+On the ExtraSensory dataset, the best results are associated with higher values of $k$ (i.e., ranging from $0.25$ to $0.95$) and thus selecting a smaller number of examples.